little scout

 Are inspection reports available?

 Yes.
-Honey Bee's Daycare's inspection history is published on this page, each linked to its official report from the regulating health authority.
-The most recent inspection on record is June 9, 2026.
+Badgers Afterschool's inspection history is published on this page, each linked to its official report from the regulating health authority.
+The most recent inspection on record is November 14, 2025.

 Is this your daycare?
 Claim it on Little Scout